Skip to Main Content Jump to Main Content

 Day trips typically end with an ice cream stop or a scenic sunset view, but when night falls in Gettysburg, there is one more tour opportunity to cap off your visit.
 Hear spooky stories and visit eerie locations on a Gettysburg Ghost Tour.

 Not only will you have some scares (and a few laughs), but you’ll leave with an even deeper understanding of the people and places that made Gettysburg what it is today.
-Believe it or not, a ghost tour might be the thing to make you an annual Gettysburg visitor.
+These guided evening walks blend folklore with history, taking you to the town’s most haunted and historic sites.
+It’s spooky, fun, and surprisingly educational.

 If you want to get to know Gettysburg, start planning your trip with the help of Destination Gettysburg and the Gettysburg Foundation.
 Make your itinerary, book your tickets and hit the road.